What a PV Monitoring App Should be able to Do

 • Grid consumption

 These values are determined by the energy management system.
-To do this, it must first be installed and configured accordingly (more on this in our article "The 1×1 to PV monitoring").
+To do this, it must first be installed and configured accordingly.
 Once the data logger has been installed and the software configured, the values for production, feed-in, self-consumption, and grid consumption are output.
 Of course, feed-in, self-consumption, and grid consumption only occur when these processes take place.
 That is, when the system feeds in PV electricity, when the PV electricity is consumed directly on site and/or when electricity is drawn from the public grid.

 What Lies Behind the Relevant Data